MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailTrafficReport.md

 - NonSpam_IPAllowed
 - NonSpam_SafeSender
 - Receive
+- SpamContentFiltered
+- SpamDBEBFilter
+- SpamEnvelopeBlock
+- SpamIPBlock
 - Spam_AdditionalSpamFiltered
 - Spam_BlockList
 - Spam_BulkFiltered
 - Spam_ContentScanFiltered
 - Spam_ETRFiltered
-- Spam_ETRFiltered
 - Spam_SenderBlocked
-- SpamContentFiltered
-- SpamDBEBFilter
-- SpamEnvelopeBlock
-- SpamIPBlock
 - SpoofMail
 - SpoofMailCompAuthResult
-- Submission_FN_EndUserSetting
 - TransportRuleMessages

 To view the potential list of valid values for this parameter, run the command: `Get-MailFilterListReport -SelectionTarget EventTypes`.
-The event type you specify must correspond to the report.
-For example, you can only specify malware filter events for malware reports.
+The event type must correspond to the report.

 You can specify multiple values separated by commas.